Marijuana Addiction Treatment Center in Austin, Texas

 It is a common misperception that you can’t develop a marijuana addiction.
 While this drug may not be as addictive as other drugs, people can certainly get hooked on it.
 It’s also important to note that most people don’t develop a physical addiction to this drug, but a psychological one.
 Men who regularly use marijuana may begin to feel like the only way they can feel normal is to use the drug.
 The risk is even higher in those that start using the drug at a younger age.
 Marijuana is also a potential gateway to other drugs, which means people that use marijuana may eventually turn to other substances that have a higher addiction risk.

-There are a few ways you might recognize that a loved one has a marijuana addiction.
+There are a few ways you might recognize that a loved one has a marijuana addiction, and would benefit from marijuana addiction treatment.
 First, you may begin to find drug paraphernalia around the house.
 For marijuana users, this can include a number of different things, since there are different ways to use the drug.
 Cigarette rolling papers are common for those who prefer to smoke joints.
 You may also find glass pipes or smoking apparatuses lined with tinfoil.
 Other signs that someone has a marijuana addiction include diminished motivation, pulling away from friends and family, and sleeping frequently.

 Our supportive staff and treatment program counselors can help you recognize the signs of marijuana addiction.
 If you or someone you love is struggling with marijuana addiction, please do not wait to get help.
 Contact Any Length Retreat today, free of charge, no commitment.
 Let’s just talk.
 Our help is only one decision away.